Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 It sounds like a win-win so far, but how does this work in reality?
 What do homeowners and potential house sitters need to know before committing to becoming a member?

-This honest review for trusted house sitters will look at the benefits and the downsides to Trusted House Sitters (THS), but most importantly, show you how to make the site work for you!
+This honest review for trusted housesitters will look at the benefits and the downsides to Trusted House Sitters (THS), but most importantly, show you how to make the site work for you!

-How do Trusted House Sitters work?
+How Do Trusted House Sitters Work?

-House sitting bases itself on an economy of trust.
 No money changes hands, and while it is a service, it’s also about people making meaningful connections.

 Normally there will always be a pet involved that you are there to take care of.
 So rather than earning money for taking care of the pet, you are offered free accommodation.